 University of Nebraska names top teaching, research and engagement award winners

-University of Nebraska President James B. Milliken has announced the 2014 winners of the university’s most prestigious awards for teaching, research and engagement.
+University of Nebraska Interim President James Linder, M.D., has announced the 2015 winners of the university’s most prestigious awards for teaching, research and engagement.

 The university-wide awards recognize faculty whose work has had a significant impact on students, the university and the state.

 “Faculty are the University of Nebraska’s greatest assets.
 Daily I am struck by the great work that our faculty members are doing to educate our students, conduct important research, and engage with Nebraskans and people around the world,” Linder said.
 “I am honored to recognize some of the outstanding achievements of our faculty, and I thank them for all that they do.
 They are a key reason why the University of Nebraska enjoys such impressive momentum today.”